opensciencegrid/StashCache/docs/admin/configure.md

 ```

 ## Cache server
 !!!
-Note:
+Note
-:bangbang: While example of the configuration file below provides combination of _authenticated_ and _non-authenticated_ _Cache_, the non-authenticated cache config is considered to load by system as default.
+    While example of the configuration file below provides combination of _authenticated_ and _non-authenticated_ _Cache_, the non-authenticated cache config is considered to load by system as default.

 For configuring **cache** one needs to define directive `pss.origin redirector.osgstorage.org:1024` (not `all.manager redirector.osgstorage.org+ 1213` directive as it is in case of configuring **origin**).
 `StashCache-daemon` package provides default configuration file `/etc/xrootd/xrootd-stashcache-cache-server.cfg`.
 Example of the configuration of cache server is as follows: